envy/esp-knx-ip/README.md

 }
 ```

+## How to configure (buildtime) ##

+Open the `esp-knx-ip.h` and take a look at the config options at the top inside the block marked `CONFIG`

-## How to configure ##
+## How to configure (runtime) ##

-Simply visit the IP of your ESP with a webserver.
+Simply visit the IP of your ESP with a webbrowser.
 You can configure the following:
-* KNX physical adress
+* KNX physical address
 * Which group address should trigger which callback
 * Which group address are to be used by the program (e.g. for status replies)

+The configuration is dynamically generated from the code.